lpenz/sqrid/README.md

 # sqrid

-*sqrid* provides square grid coordinates and related operations, in a single-file create, with no dependencies.
+*sqrid* provides square grid coordinates and related operations, in a crate with zero dependencies.

 It's easier to explain the features of this crate in terms of the types it provides: